 Most large group photos happen in conjunction with a family reunion or event, so it's probably been a long day already.
 The parents of these kids are likely stressed, frustrated, or even embarrassed about the situation, and that pressure affects how they communicate with their children.

-In a large group or family picture, it's instinctual for parents to turn to any child who isn't looking at the camera, and encourage them to behave.
-Unfortunately, this doesn't usually help very much and, in fact, it usually makes it worse!
+I know it's instinctual for parents to turn to their child who isn't looking at the camera and encourage them to behave.
+Unfortunately, it usually makes things worse!

 If mom is talking to her child, then neither of them are looking at my camera, which means I have two people to worry about head-swapping later.